 - lower hormone levels, especially in women after menopause

 You will want to make sure that your bones stay as strong as possible, so that you can avoid osteoporosis.
 Therefore, ask your healthcare provider if it would be helpful to take a blood test to check that your vitamin D blood levels are adequate.
 Get plenty of calcium from milk and other dairy products.
-Take a calcium supplement if your doctor thinks you are not getting a minimum of 1,200 milligrams of calcium per day.
+You should consider taking a calcium supplement if your doctor thinks you are not getting a minimum of 1,200 milligrams of calcium per day.

 Falling is the leading cause of fractures in older people.
-A broken hip can mean a long hospital stay in people over 65 years of age, and is often the reason people have to move into retirement homes or long-term care institutions.
+A broken hip can mean a long hospital stay in people over 65 years of age and is often the reason older people move into retirement homes or long-term care institutions.

 Social and Economic Barriers to Good Nutrition

 Researchers have found that people in lower social or economic situations have some predictable barriers to eating a healthy diet.
 These barriers include:

 - Financial limits.
 Many fresh fruits, vegetables, and lean meats have high costs that can make it hard for lower-income people to afford them.

 - Having trouble accessing transportation or having mobility problems.
 This can make it difficult to shop.

 - Living in neighborhoods with stores that mainly sell foods that are high in calories, but do not provide enough nutrients (such as potato chips, sugary beverages and cereals, and refined sugary baked goods).